-- Continue with meaningful activities: volunteer work, summer educational programs, part-time employment, research programs and internships - Attend college fairs and plan college visits - Obtain college applications, begin drafting college essays and create an activity resume over the summer - NCAA Clearinghouse release forms can be submitted to the Counseling Center at the end of 11th grade year. - Compile a list of potential schools that include safety, target and possible reach schools. - Enter college information on Naviance ("Colleges I am Thinking About") - Refer to College Testing Calendar (guidance website) for College Testing - Invites to National Honor Society (3.75 GPA) are mailed to eligible students.
+- Continue with meaningful activities: volunteer work, summer educational programs, part-time employment, research programs and internships - Attend college fairs and plan college visits - Obtain college applications, begin drafting college essays and create an activity resume over the summer - NCAA Clearinghouse release forms can be submitted to the Counseling Center at the end of 11th grade year. - Compile a list of potential schools that include safety, target and possible reach schools. - Enter college information on Schoolinks - Refer to College Testing Calendar (guidance website) for College Testing - Invites to National Honor Society (3.75 GPA) are mailed to eligible students.